 Why does experience with illness and caregiving turn ordinary folks into writers, novelists and poets into memoirists, and writers of prose into poets?
 What pulls at us from the depths of our souls and compels us to translate intensely personal experiences and conflicted emotions into words?
 How do we unload such heavy emotional burdens while continuing to hold their meaning close?
 How can our words provide inspiration, strength, and hope to readers?
 Panelists will discuss why and how they write about their own and others’ experiences with illness and caregiving.

-Read & Weed: Critiquing for Growth
+Read & Weed: Critiquing for Growth (Executive Board Room)

 Workshop Leaders: Liz Bedell, Cheryl Malandrinos, Jean Marie Ruiz, Darlene Smith-Ash